Shanghai hospital pays the price for China's COVID response - ExBulletin

 A d

+On Saturday, Shanghai Vice Mayor Zong Ming said that containment could soon be lifted or eased in communities that report no positive cases within 14 days, after another round of citywide COVID-19 testing.

-Shen Peiming, 71, was one such victim.
+Shen Peiming, 71, was one of those victims of the harsh measures.
 She died Sunday morning in hospital, with no relatives by her side.
 A family member said they called the hospital non-stop to find out the circumstances of Shen’s death, but did not get a clear answer.
 How many times have there been lockdowns since 2020?
 They still don’t have experience handling this?” the family member said.

 All they know is that her doctor and nurses weren’t there to care for Shen, who was partially paralyzed after a stroke.
 His last nursing assistant had been quarantined for being in close contact with a positive case, the relative said, speaking on condition of anonymity for fear of reprisals.
 An unknown worker called them to inform them of his death.
 Later, the hospital said it was due to a lung infection.